- Demonstrate the ability to read independently for extended periods of time in order to derive pleasure and to gain information.

 - Continue using keyboarding skills to produce texts.

-- Listen to record information as a member of a group.
+- Listen to recorded information as a member of a group.

 - Use a variety of resources, including technology, to access information.